-This protocol for Achilles tendon rupture provides guidelines for progression of activity.
+This protocol for Achilles tendon repair provides guidelines for progression of activity.
 Every patient recovery is different, and the program may be individualized by the physician.
 Essential to a safe recovery is an understanding of limitations.

-Progression of activity should be a relatively pain-free process, especially at the injury site.
-Lingering pain directly for hours after therapy or activity may be a sign of overuse.
+Progression of activity should be a relatively pain-free process, especially at the surgical site.
+Lingering pain directly at the repair site for hours after therapy or activity may be a sign of overuse.
 Discomfort that resolves quickly after rest is normal.